The Sub-Committee on Customs Procedures (SCCP) held its first meeting of the year on 24-26 February 2016 in Lima, Peru.

-The SCCP is currently updating each other on the latest developments and experiences toward the early and full implementation of the ATF.
+The SCCP is currently fellow member-economies on the latest developments and experiences toward the early and full implementation of the ATF.
 SCCP also plans to review the operation and implementation of the ATF which will take place four years after its entry into force, and to explore the possibility of implementing non-binding or best endeavor provisions of the ATF.

 Goods are defined to be in customs transit when crossing into the territory of an economy as part of their journey to another final destination.
 For example, this can occur when goods are transported by land via truck or train through a neighboring territory.
 In many cases, goods in transit end up being delayed unnecessarily.
 As such, SCCP is currently working on addressing the lack of regional cross-border customs transit arrangements between economies – considered as chokepoint 8 in the APEC Supply Chain Connectivity Action Plan.